>

 If you allow your car battery to become fully discharged for too long or too many times, it will no longer have the same capacity as before and may need replacing soon.

-The problem comes when the battery is fully discharged too many times or for a long time, the crystals build up excessively and cannot be effectively liquidated, which severely limits the capacity of the battery.
+The problem comes when the battery is fully discharged too many times or for a long time.
+The crystals build up excessively and cannot be effectively liquidated, which severely limits the capacity of the battery.

 What happens to a car if unused for 2 weeks?